 The pancreas secretes this fat-storing hormone that controls your body’s blood sugar levels.
 When you have too many blood sugar surges and dips—usually from eating too much at once or not eating enough at other times—insulin can keep you in fat-storing mode.

 Thyroid hormones regulate both your body’s energy use and metabolism.
+Our bodies produce TSH in the pituitary gland.
 If you often feel tired or sluggish, or if you witness changes in your metabolism, your thyroid might not function properly.

 Estrogen is the female sex hormone that gives you female characteristics.
 It’s vital for your mood, weight, bones, brain, and energy.
 After age 35, estrogen levels can start to decline.
 Ensuing issues can include night sweats, irregular periods, mood swings, and anxiety.